-B-7.
-May ESSER and GEER funds be used for renovation, including for such projects as making improvements to a school facility to improve indoor air quality (such as heating, ventilation, and air conditioning (HVAC) systems), and projects that would promote social distancing and safe in-person instruction?
-(Updated December 7, 2022)
+B-6.
+May ESF-SEA, ESF-Governor, and ARP-OA SEA funds be used for renovation, including for such projects as making improvements to a school facility to improve indoor air quality (such as heating, ventilation, and air conditioning (HVAC) systems), and projects that would promote social distancing and safe in-person instruction?
+(Update July 2023)

 Yes.
-ESSER and GEER funds may be used to make necessary improvements, for example to improve air quality and support social distancing, so that teachers and students may safely continue in-person instruction.
-As is the case with all activities charged to ESSER or GEER, costs must be reasonable and necessary to meet the overall purpose of the program, which is "to prevent, prepare for, and respond to" COVID-19.
+ESF-SEA, ESF-Governor, and ARP-OA SEA funds may be used to make necessary improvements, for example to improve air quality and support social distancing, so that teachers and students may safely return to and continue in-person instruction.
+As is the case with all activities charged to these funds, costs must be reasonable and necessary to meet the overall purpose of the program, which is "to prevent, prepare for, and respond to" COVID-19.
 (See 2 CFR §§ 200.403-200.404.)
-Therefore, renovation or remodeling activities that are necessary for an LEA to prevent, prepare for, or respond to COVID-19 would be permissible.
-This might include renovations that would permit an LEA to clean effectively (e.g., replacing old carpet with tile that could be cleaned more easily) or create a learning environment that could better sustain social distancing (e.g., bringing an unused wing of a school into compliance with fire and safety codes in order to reopen it to create more space for students to maintain appropriate social distancing).
+Therefore, renovation or remodeling activities that are necessary for a grantee or subgrantee to prevent, prepare for, and respond to COVID-19 would be permissible.
+This might include renovations that would permit an SEA or LEA to clean effectively (e.g., replacing old carpet with tile that could be cleaned more easily) or create a learning environment that could better sustain social distancing (e.g., bringing an unused wing of a school into compliance with fire and safety codes in order to reopen it to create more space for students to maintain appropriate social distancing).
 This might also include, for example, as noted in section 2001(e)(2)(O)-(P) of the ARP Act:

 - School facility repairs and improvements to enable schools to reduce the risk of virus transmission and exposure to environmental health hazards, and to support student health needs. - Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and non-mechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement.
-Please see the Department's July 2021 guide to

-Improving Ventilation in Schools, Colleges, and Universities to Prevent COVID-19 for additional guidance.
+Please see the Department's July 2021 guide to Improving Ventilation in Schools, Colleges, and Universities to Prevent COVID-19 for additional guidance.

-As noted in FAQ B-6, these projects are also subject to prior written approval by a Governor or SEA (or the Department for State projects) and applicable Uniform Guidance requirements, Davis-Bacon prevailing wage requirements, and any of the Department's applicable regulations regarding construction at 34 CFR §§ 76.600 and 75.600-75.618.
-In implementing any allowable ESSER or GEER activity, a grantee or subgrantee must follow all applicable Federal, State, and local standards and policies (e.g., building codes or specifications for HVAC systems), which may be consistent with standards identified by the Environmental Protection Agency (EPA), Centers for Disease Control (CDC), or World Health Organization.
-If an LEA uses funds for HVAC systems, under 34 CFR § 75.616(c), the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) standards apply.
-Please note that, for the purpose of HVAC projects supported by Department COVID relief funds, the Department has indicated that projects should meet the current ASHRAE standards, as noted above in the improving ventilation factsheet (issued July 2021).
-A State, SEA, or LEA might also consider using ESSER or GEER funds to establish a program for assessing and improving HVAC systems.
+As noted in FAQ B-5, these projects are also subject to prior written approval by a Governor or SEA (or the Department for Outlying Area projects) and applicable Uniform Guidance requirements, Davis-Bacon prevailing wage requirements and all of the Department's applicable regulations regarding construction at 34 CFR §§ 76.600 and 75.600-75.618.
+In implementing any allowable activity, a grantee or subgrantee must follow all applicable Federal, State, and local standards and policies (e.g., building codes or specifications for HVAC systems, which may be consistent with standards identified by the EPA, CDC, or World Health Organization).
+If an SEA or LEA uses funds for HVAC systems, the Department's regulation at 34 CFR § 75.616(c) requires the use of American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) standards.
+An Outlying Area, SEA, or LEA might also consider using ESF-SEA, ESF-Governor, or ARP-OA SEA funds to establish a program for assessing and improving HVAC systems.
 Such a program could also require verification that proper ventilation is occurring, such as through the use of carbon dioxide (CO2) monitors.